Nicholas Bock

-Father Nicholas Bock (Николай Иванович Бок), SJ (13 November 1880, Saint Petersburg, Russian Empire – 27 February 1962, New York City, United States) was a Russian Empire diplomat who later became a Catholic priest.
+Father Nicholas Bock (Николай Иванович Бок), SJ (13 November 1880, Saint Petersburg, Russian Empire – 27 February 1962, New York City, United States) was a diplomat from the Russian Empire who later became a Catholic priest.

 Biography

 Born in Saint Petersburg to diplomat Ivan Bock and Natalia Kossovich, Bock graduated Petrischule German school in 1899 and thereafter entered the law faculty of Saint Petersburg University.
 In 1903, he joined the Ministry of Foreign Affairs, and in 1912 was appointed secretary of the Russian diplomatic mission to the Vatican.
 From 1916 to 1917, he acted as chargé d'affaires of the mission.
 After the October Revolution, he remained in Italy as chairman of the Committee for Assistance to Russian refugees.

 In 1924, Bock moved to Paris, engaging in small business there, and in 1925 adopted Catholicism, converting from Russian Orthodoxy.
 In 1931, he married and moved to Japan, teaching Russian, French and German in Takaoka.
 In 1943, Bock moved to the city of Kobe.
 In spring of 1945, his house was destroyed during a raid by U.S. aircraft; in the same year, his wife died, after which he went to the Jesuit Order.
 In 1948, at the age of 67 years, he was ordained as a priest.